charmplusplus/charm4py/docs/performance.rst

 Bypassing pickling
 ~~~~~~~~~~~~~~~~~~

-**This feature is currently only fully supported with Python 3 and CFFI**.
+**This feature is currently only fully supported with Python 3 and Cython/CFFI**.

 Best performance is achieved when passing arguments that support the buffer protocol
 (`byte arrays`_, array.array_ and `NumPy arrays`_).
 These bypass pickling altogether and